gajus/lightship/README.md

     path: /live
     port: 9000
   initialDelaySeconds: 10
-  # Allow sufficient amount of time for `onShutdown` teardown function (180 seconds = periodSeconds * failureThreshold).
+  # Allow sufficient amount of time (180 seconds = periodSeconds * failureThreshold)
+  # for the registered shutdown handlers to run to completion.
   periodSeconds: 30
   failureThreshold: 3
   successThreshold: 1